voryx/ThruwayBundle/README.md

     }
 ```

-It uses JMS Serializer, so it can serialize and deserialize Entities
+It uses Symfony Serializer, so it can serialize and deserialize Entities

 ```php